 People often relate seasons of the year to seasons of a marriage.
 While each marriage is unique, I have noticed similarities.
-My wife and I just celebrated our 43rd anniversary, so indulge me for a few minutes.
+My wife and I just celebrated our 43rd anniversary in 2019, so indulge me for a few minutes.

 The springtime of our love was our meeting, our courtship and the early years of our marriage.
 While not stress-free, it was remembered as young love, passions, can’t-wait-to-see-each-other, not-wanting-to-say-goodnight-to-each-other and just wanting to be together all the time.
 When we were married, it was a magical time of seeing your best friend and lover all the time while trying to learn to blend two lives together.